ArianeBeaudin/arianebeaudin.github.io/_posts/2020-09-13-mental-health-fight-for-uncertainty.md

 ---
 layout: post
 title: mental health and how to fight for uncertainty
+description: Thoughts on the text Beginning with the End by Roy Scranton and his concept of apophatic futurism in the lens of mental health and activism.
 ---

 Lately I've been thinking about making some kind of "Emotional Intelligence Toolkit for Activists".
 This toolkit would include tips on